 Hypertension has long been regarded to be associated with PHPT.
-Although older studies have shown a reduction in blood pressure immediately after parathyroidectomy (160-161), the much more common outcome as documented in most studies is that hypertension is not reversible with surgical cure.
+Although older studies have shown a reduction in blood pressure immediately after parathyroidectomy (160-161), the much more common outcome as documented in most studies is that hypertension is not reversible with surgical cure (162).
 For this reason, hypertension continues to be excluded as an indication for surgery.
-(162-163).

-There are very limited data regarding coronary artery disease in PHPT and the published studies have been confounded by very high serum calcium level in some cases (164), and/or the presence of traditional cardiovascular risk factures.
-Similarly, myocardial and valvular calcifications, while clearly demonstrated in PHPT patients with marked hypercalcemia (165), are less likely to be seen in those with only mildly elevated serum calcium (166).
+There are very limited data regarding coronary artery disease in PHPT and the published studies have been confounded by very high serum calcium level in some cases (163), and/or the presence of traditional cardiovascular risk factures.
+Similarly, myocardial and valvular calcifications, while clearly demonstrated in PHPT patients with marked hypercalcemia are less likely to be seen in those with only mildly elevated serum calcium (164-165).

-Left ventricular hypertrophy (LVH), has been associated with PHPT in most, but not all (167-168), studies across a wide range of calcium levels.
-Data suggest that LVH is independent of hypertension, and is instead, associated with the PTH level (166,169-170).
+Left ventricular hypertrophy (LVH) has been associated with PHPT in most, but not all (166-167), studies across a wide range of calcium levels.
+Data suggest that LVH is independent of hypertension, and is instead, associated with the PTH level (165,165-169).
 Whether or not LVH is reversible in PHPT is key to determining the management implications of these findings.
-LVH has been found to regress following parathyroidectomy in some, but not all, studies (167,168-169,171).
+LVH has been found to regress following parathyroidectomy in some, but not all, studies (166-171).
+Other cardiovascular features which have been monitored such as the metabolic syndrome are not clearly improved after successful parathyroid surgery (172).

-Recent population-based evidence from Rubin et al. supports an association between serum calcium concentration and carotid plaque thickness (172).
+Population-based evidence from Rubin et al. supports an association between serum calcium concentration and carotid plaque thickness (173).
+In the recent study of Walker et al (174), left ventricular mass index was inversely associated with 25-hydroxyvitamin D levels with lower levels associated with worsening function.
 Carotid intima-medial thickness (IMT), a strong predictor of systemic atherosclerosis and cerebrovascular events, has been studied in patients with severe PHPT.
 Studies in mild disease show no effect on carotid IMT by the presence of PHPT or its cure.
-These studies have been limited by small sample sizes and by technical difficulties (173-177).
+These studies have been limited by small sample sizes and by technical difficulties (175-177).

-Vascular dysfunction_in patients with severe PHPT has occasionally been shown (174,178-179), an observation that has also been made, at times, even in those with lower calcium levels [10.7-10.9 mg/dl (2.68-2.73)] (180).
-In mild PHPT, 2 studies have reported increased vascular stiffness (181-182).
+Vascular dysfunction\in patients with severe PHPT has occasionally been shown (176-177), an observation that has also been made, at times, even in those with lower calcium levels [10.7-10.9 mg/dl (2.68-2.73)] (178).
+In mild PHPT, 2 studies have reported increased vascular stiffness (179-180).